testissimo/testissimo.github.io/documentation/installation.md

 4. Microsoft Edge - not tested, but should work

 ## Setup Via Browser Plugin
-If you have not access to HTML source or want to have more comfortable stand-by mode management, we recommend to use browser plugins:
+If you dont have access to HTML source or want to have a more comfortable stand-by management mode, we recommend using browser plugins:

 1. [Google Chrome plugin](https://chrome.google.com/webstore/detail/testissimo/kbndfdpfemdihkbgpaggicjhmfaeeobh?hl=en )
 2. [Mozilla Firefox plugin](https://www.dropbox.com/s/x80m0fzcprgplau/testissimo-0.2.8-an%2Bfx.xpi?dl=1)